async-rs/async-std/docs/src/patterns/accept-loop.md

 #### Testing non-HTTP applications

 If it's possible, use the appropriate benchmark tool and set the appropriate number of connections.
-For example `redis-benchmark` has `-c` parameter for that, if you implement redis protocol.
+For example `redis-benchmark` has a `-c` parameter for that, if you implement redis protocol.

 Alternatively, can still use `wrk`, just make sure that connection is not immediately closed.
-If it is, put a temporary timeout before handing connection to the protocol handler, like this:
+If it is, put a temporary timeout before handing the connection to the protocol handler, like this:

 ```rust,edition2018
 # extern crate async_std;